-In 2000 Pest Control Research saw the need for an alternative method for detecting the presence and the density of possum populations in New Zealand.
-At that time the only method avaialbel was the use of lines of leg-hold traps.
+In 2000 Traps.co.nz saw the need for an alternative method for detecting the presence and the density of possum populations in New Zealand.
+At that time the only method available was the use of lines of leg-hold traps (Residual Trap Catch Index, RTCI).
 Possum presence and density was dtermined for the proportion of the traps that captured possums.
-Howvever this method has the following disadvantages.
+However, this method has some disadvantages:

-Consequently Pest Control Research develop the WaxTag possum monitoring method for measure possum densities in New Zealand.
-Research showed that lines of WaxTags were more effective
+Consequently Traps.co.nz developed the WaxTag possum monitoring method for measuring possum densities in New Zealand.
+Research showed that lines of WaxTags were more effective:

 Effective for detecting pests on riverbeds in Canterbury see the following link